How to Become a Chief Operations Officer

 Thorough knowledge of your industry and the market you operate in, along with expertise in change management, operational controls, and of leadership will be to your advantage.1 These skills can be developed on MBA courses, but for those who are strapped for time, part-time online short courses are a practical way to update your skill set.
 For example, the LSE MBA Essentials online certificate course covers the core skills needed to navigate complex business situations over a number of weeks, instead of months.

-If you’re wanting to fill the shoes of a COO, don’t expect a one-size-fits-all job description.
+If you want to fill the shoes of a COO, don’t expect a one-size-fits-all job description.
 Your immediate response is to work in line with the needs and goals of the CEO, always being willing to adapt to a fast-changing corporate and external environment, and have a mission of helping the business to innovate and grow.2

 Related content: What are common operations management tools?

-Emma Stone, Postcode Anywhere’s COO explains, “Over the last 18 years I’ve worked my way up the career ladder from a call centre agent to Chief Operating Officer.
-I’ve been able to do this through building a wide range of business skills and experience in large corporate organisations, setting up and running my own business and now working in an exciting and agile SMB.
+Emma Stone, Postcode Anywhere’s COO explains, “Over the last 18 years I’ve worked my way up the career ladder from a call centre agent to chief operating officer.
+I’ve been able to do this through building a wide range of business skills and experience in large corporate organisations, setting up and running my own business, and now working in an exciting and agile SMB [small and medium-sized business].
 Working across the board has helped me to see all different aspects of the business and understand how they can be improved.”4

 Forty per cent of current COOs see themselves in a CEO or managing director role in the future.
 If that’s your ultimate goal, your skills need to expand to oversee the overall strategic vision of an organisation as you’ll be accountable to the entire company, a board of directors, as well as the investors.5

 - 1 Land, C. (Dec, 2018).
 ‘So you want to be a COO’.
 Retrieved from Medium.